LavirtheWhiolet/self-bootstrap/README.md

 <a id="samples"/> samples
 -------------------------

-Sample parsers (more precisely, sample grammars to generate the parsers) with sample input data for them and scripts to run them.
+Sample grammar descriptions for [peg2rb.rb](#peg2rb.rb), scripts to generate and run parsers from them and sample input data for the parsers.

 How to build
 ------------